Manitoba Extends Invitations to Skilled Workers in First Draw of November

 Your Path Forward

-Keep your Expression of Interest (EOI) and Express Entry profiles current with valid language tests, up-to-date work experience, and accurate educational credentials.
-Those with valid language test results, accurate EOI details, and active Express Entry profiles may have an advantage in future draws.
+Next, keep your Expression of Interest (EOI) and Express Entry profiles current.
+Regularly update your language tests, work experience, and education credentials.
+As a result, you’ll have better chances in future draws.

-Monitor MPNP draws regularly to understand selection trends and requirements.
-Manitoba typically conducts draws twice per month, alternating between large general draws and smaller strategic recruitment draws.
+Finally, follow MPNP draw updates regularly.
+Manitoba typically conducts draws twice a month, alternating between large general draws and smaller strategic recruitment rounds.

 Get in touch with us